styliteag/zfs-jbod-tools/README.md

 - Storage controller utilities (storcli, sas2ircu, or sas3ircu)
 - lsblk (for block device information)
 - ZFS utilities (optional, for pool integration)
+- midctl, only for --query to query the TrueNAS cli